taskipy/taskipy/README.md

 ### Using Taskipy Without Poetry

 Taskipy was created with poetry projects in mind, but actually only requires a valid `pyproject.toml` file in your project's directory.
-As a result, you can use it even eithout poetry:
+As a result, you can use it even without poetry:

 #### Installing With PIP